 Brats with Peppers and Onions

-A popular summer dinner in the Midwest, German-style bratwurst sausages ("brats") are simmered in stock to add flavor and then finished on the grill to get a crisp sear.
-Top them with peppers and onions and serve with mustard (spicy mustard is our favorite here!).
-German-style cauliflower salad is a refreshing side dish for brats - serve it warm or chilled.
+A popular summer dinner in the Midwest, German-style bratwurst sausages ("brats) are simmered in stock to add flavor and then finished on the grill to get a crisp sear.
+Top them with peppers and onions and serve with or without buns.
+German potato salad is a classic side dish for brats - serve it warm or chilled.